 El Capitan Picnic Area

 El Capitan Picnic Area is the most popular viewing location, and it is where you will see most of the up-close photos of the waterfall.
 The area does not usually allow parking though (unless they do the permit system again), so you need to park near Camp 4 and then walk about 1.5 miles to get to the viewing spot.
+This view is not exactly like the photo, it is more looking up then across.

 Once you get set up (I was set up by about 3 PM), then it is a waiting game till the sun goes down (for us it was around 5:30 PM).
-It’s fun waiting and chatting with all of the other photographers though, and I actually enjoyed the comradery of just hanging out and getting excited with the other people.
+It’s fun waiting and chatting with all of the other photographers though, and I actually enjoyed the camaraderie of just hanging out and getting excited with the other people.

 The clouds can stop the light from shining on the falls though, so it is stressful to see the clouds start to come in.
 Many people have made the drive and set up for Firefall, only to have the clouds roll in right at sunset and block the show.